Office: CPR 325

 Earlier publications include two books on the social concerns of Wordsworth and the canonical Romantic poets and more than twenty additional articles.

 From 1994 to 2000, Hewitt served as Director of the DeBartolo Conference on Eighteenth-Century Studies at USF, and with Pat Rogers, she co-edited a volume of essays from the conference, Orthodoxy and Heresy in Eighteenth-Century Society (Bucknell UP, 2002).
 From 1997 to 2003, she served as Book Review Editor for The European Romantic Review and currently co-edits the journal.
-She has also held the offices of Secretary and Vice President of the Nineteenth-Century Studies Association (NCSA) and currently surves on its Senior Advisory Council.
+She has held the offices of Secretary and Vice President of the Nineteenth-Century Studies Association (NCSA) and currently surves on its Senior Advisory Council.
 In 2006, she received the NCSA “President’s Award for Sustained Service to the Society and Significant Contributions to Nineteenth-Century Studies.”

 Ph.D., M. Phil., M.A., Columbia University